List of Home and Away characters introduced in 2006

 Home and Away is an Australian soap opera.
 It was first broadcast on the Seven Network on 17 January 1988.
-The following is a list of characters that first appeared in the Australian soap opera Home and Away in 2006, by order of first appearance.
+The following is a list of characters that first appeared in 2006, by order of first appearance.
 They were all introduced by the show's series producer Julie McGuaran.
 The 19th season of Home and Away began airing on the Seven Network on 16 January 2006 and concluded on 1 December 2006.
 The first introduction of year was Amy Mathews as Rachel Armstrong in the year's premiere.
 Jessica Tovey joined the cast as Belle Taylor in February.
 Sam North began portraying Dom Moran in April.
 Rodger Corser and Trent Baines also joined the cast as Doctor Hugh Sullivan and Macca MacKenzie respectively.
 In July, Bobby Morley arrived as Drew Curtis and Chris Sadrinna was cast as Rachel's brother Brad Armstrong.
 October marked the introductions of Jessica Chapnik as Sam Tolhurst, her son Rory Tolhurst and the Cooper brothers Rocco and Johnny played by Ian Meadows and Callan Mulvey.

 Rachel Armstrong

-Rachel Armstrong, played by Amy Mathews debuted on-screen during the episode airing on 16 January 2006.
-In 2010, Mathews quit the serial to pursue other projects and her on-screen husband Tony Holden was also written out.
+Rachel Armstrong, played by Amy Mathews, debuted on-screen during the episode airing on 16 January 2006.
+In 2010, Mathews quit the soap to pursue other projects and Rachel's husband Tony Holden (Jon Sivewright) was also written out.

 The serial's official website describe Rachel stating: "She has great instincts for people and has a sharp mind; she’s fiercely independent and has great strength of character."
 Of Rachel's persona, Mathews states: "Rachel is outgoing and fun with a sharp mind and good instincts for people.
 She has incredible strength and is fiercely independent.
 She has strong values and definite ideas about right and wrong but she is also a romantic at heart."

 In 2007, Mathews received the Logie for "New Female Talent" for her portrayal of Rachel.
 Mathews was nominated for "Best Actress" and "Best Couple" for her relationship with Kim at the 2007 Inside Soap Awards.
 Soap opera reporting website Holy Soap describe Rachel's most memorable moment as: "Being taken hostage by the Believers cult, who tried to force her to deliver Tasha's baby."